tfsaggregator/aggregator-cli/README.md

 An Aggregator Rule is an Azure Function in the above instance.

-A Aggregator Rule Mapping is a VSTS Service Hook Subscription that invokes the above Function.
+An Aggregator Rule Mapping is a VSTS Service Hook Subscription that invokes the above Function.

 ## Authentication